-Deep Blue could calculate every possible move and determine each one’s probability of it leading to a win in a matter of seconds, a feat that no human could ever achieve.
+Deep Blue could calculate every possible move and determine each one’s probability of leading to a win in a matter of seconds, a feat that no human could ever achieve.
 The problem with computers is that they can’t see the big picture.
-They tend to identify near term objectives to accomplish.
+They tend to identify near-term objectives to accomplish.

 Computers have great difficulty knowing which one of those short-term objectives is more important to the overall goal of winning the game.

 This is again a problem of forecasting with little data.
 There are more possible chess moves in a game than there are atoms in the universe and Deep Blue was trying to take a small amount of that data and forecast it.
 Humans have

 He was willing to sacrifice certain pieces knowing that it was part of his long-term plan.
 Kasparov ended up losing to Deep Blue in the end because as the game continues there are fewer calculations for Deep Blue to make and therefore it becomes more accurate in its forecasts.
 When there are only six pieces left on the board, Deep Blue can calculate every single move possible and the probabilities of victory associated with each.
 In other